bruvellu/cephalic-furrow/3-text/furrow.md

 While mechanical compression and tissue buckling have the potential to disrupt cell-to-cell interactions and short-range signaling at the head--trunk boundary, investigating these effects *in vivo* is challenging.
 However, Dey et al. show that inhibiting cephalic furrow formation in *Drosophila* increases the frequency of a distorted ventral midline where the body axis becomes partially rotated during gastrulation [@Dey2023-pj].
 This suggests that increased compressive stresses and variable ectopic buckling cause a mechanical imbalance between embryonic tissues which can impact the robustness of morphogenetic processes and potentially slow down embryogenesis.
-In this sense, a pre-patterned head invagination may have improved the robustness of gastrulation or allowed for faster development, providing an evolutionary advantage which was then positively selected.
+In this sense, a patterned head invagination may have improved the robustness of gastrulation or allowed for faster development, providing an evolutionary advantage which was then positively selected.

 <!--Such adverse effects may have been significant in certain situations, selection for developmental speed, for example which likely occurred during fly evolution.-->